Red Oak Lumber

 Quercus Rubra

-Red Oak, like most of the North American Oaks, is very hearty and grows quite large, which results in high availability and affordable pricing.
-Red Oak is a strong species that bends rather well due to its open grain structure, but it can dull cutting edges rapidly, so sharp tools are a necessity to prevent splintering.
+Red Oak wood, like most of the North American Oaks, is very hearty and grows quite large, which results in high availability and affordable pricing.
+Red Oak lumber is best used for interior hardwood flooring and cabinetry.
+It is often found in pallets as well as in staircase construction due to its open grain structure that allows for easy bending.

 Character | Green | Dry | Units |